Dinakar-Dasari/Helm/readme.md

 **Commands:**
-   + `helm install`: Deploys your application for the first time
+   + `helm install nginx . --> ". represents current directory"`: Deploys your application for the first time
      + What does helm install do under the hood?
        + Reads all files in templates/
        + Loads the variables from values.yaml (and overrides)